Racial and Identity Profiling Advisory Board

 - Up to two other members that the Speaker of the Assembly may prescribe.

-The current RIPA Board members include: Andrea Guerrero (co-chair), Sheriff David Robinson (co-chair), Micah Ali, Oscar Bobrow, Pastor J. Edgar Boyd, Sandra C. Brown, Sahar Durali, LaWanda Hawkins, Damon Kurtz, Reverend Ben McBride, Douglas Oden, Angela Sierra, Tim Silard, Commissioner Warren Stanley, Chief David Swing, and Timothy Walker.
+The current RIPA Board members include: Andrea Guerrero (co-chair), Sheriff David Robinson (co-chair), Micah Ali, Oscar Bobrow, Pastor J. Edgar Boyd, Sandra C. Brown, Sahar Durali, LaWanda Hawkins, Damon Kurtz, Reverend Ben McBride, Douglas Oden, Steven Raphael, Angela Sierra, Tim Silard, Commissioner Warren Stanley, Chief David Swing, and Timothy Walker.

 See biographies of current Board members